carpentries-lab/metagenomics-analysis/_episodes/11-ampliconSequencing.md

 ## Converting an OTU table from .biom to .txt

 Right now the OTU table we have is in biom format, which is not human readable.
-If we want the OTU table in a form easy to read and load into R, we can convert it to a tab separated text file with `biom convert`
+If we want the OTU table in a form easy to read and load into R, we can convert it to a tab-separated text file with `biom convert`

 ### Biom convert
 To create a .txt file of our OTU table we can use the `biom convert` command: